BjBodner/llmvit/README.md

 ## Features

-- Use any HuggingFace transformer model as a vision backbone
+- Use any Hugging Face transformer LLM as a vision backbone.
 - Multiple image embedding strategies, adapted to the word embeddings of the LLM.
-- Configurable Vision Transformer encoder
+- Configurable and customizable vision encoders.
-- Support for QLoRA fine-tuning
+- Support for QLoRA fine-tuning.
-- Automatic mixed precision training
+- Automatic mixed precision training.
-- Wandb integration
+- Wandb integration.

 ## Quick Start
-Create an LLMVIT model with your LLM of choice and, using a lightweight ViT encoder and a "nearest" embedder.
+Create an LLMVIT model with your LLM of choice and, using a lightweight ViT encoder and a maximum similarity embedder.

 ```python
 from llmvit import LLMVIT, EncoderConfig, EmbedderConfig